yarnpkg/berry/packages/gatsby/content/features/protocols.md

 ```

 Note that if you wish to update a transitive dependency (ie not directly yours), it's perfectly possible to use the [`resolutions` field](/configuration/manifest#resolutions).

+### Workspace

+The `workspace:` protocol is meant to be used with [workspaces](/features/workspaces#workspace-ranges-workspace).
+While Yarn automatically picks workspace resolutions when they match, there are times where you absolutely don't want to risk using a package from the remote registry even if the versions don't match (for example if your project isn't actually meant to be published and you just want to use the workspaces to better compartiment your code).

+Our current recommendation is to use `workspace:*`, which will almost always do what you expect.
+See [the documentation of workspaces](/features/workspaces#workspace-ranges-workspace) for full details about this protocol.

 ## Frequently Asked Questions